The frequently asked questions & information page of Firepit Atlas, see this page to see if any questions are anserwed.

 Which needs the most maintenance?

-For all three types little maintenance is required apart from removing ash and occasional repainting if the surface paint is damaged or burnt.
+For the products little maintenance is required apart from removing ash and wiping off any residue water.
 Clay chimeneas can be repainted with ordinary emulsion paint and cast iron or steel with heat resisting stove paint.
 Clay chimeneas require the least maintenance.

 Which type of chimenea can I leave outside all year round?

-The short answer is protect all chimeneas from the UK weather – we recommend you buy a cover for all three type of chimeneas.
-Cast iron or steel will rust very quickly if left outside and clay will become waterlogged if left in the rain because there are no drainage holes.
+The short answer is protect all chimeneas from the UK weather.
+We recommend you buy a cover for the product you are purchasing.
+Cast iron or steel can rust very quickly if left exposed to the elements.
+Clay will become water logged if left in the rain because there are no drainage holes.
 Similarly your chimenea will last longer if you bring it in for the winter.
 Never use a waterlogged clay chimenea, wait until it is completely dry.

 Which type chimenea is easier to lift?